 Some establishments prove all too easy to bypass.
 Growing up, we’d always walk by Faicco’s Pork Store on the way to John’s Pizzeria, which was our go-to pizza spot at the time.
 Years later, it took a friend telling me about their sausage rolls to motivate a mission to the 110-year-old butcher shop and deli.

-Since we don’t live in New York City, and considering they didn’t have the lauded sausage rolls, we’ll have to consider our first visit to Faicco’s more of a fact-finding mission.
+Since I don’t live in New York City, and considering they didn’t have the lauded sausage rolls, I’ll have to consider my first visit to Faicco’s more of a fact-finding mission.